yoko1998/cpp-modernize-guidelines/README.md

 C++ is not one language but **a collection of different languages** under one roof.
 You have to choose a coding style properly for a given task.
 * `Smalltalk/OOP`: classic style OOP based virtual inheritance.
 To achieve a goal, you abstract domain into a series of class hierarchies, widely employing inheritance, polymorphism, and encapsulation.
 The focus is on a tight coupling data and behavior in a class(es).
 (This considered to be too wordy and too slow to be a perfect solution for everything.)
 * `Metaprogramming`: you focus on behavior and use templates to abstract from exact data processed.
 A good library implemented in templates (e.g. STL, Boost) is precious.
 The main problem is the slightest mistakes producing an unreadable waterfall of errors.
 Despite that, true professionals dare to walk the dangerous waters and often got back the best performance-critical and optimizer-friendly code out there.
   * We could join the train soon, after moving to VS2019 which already supports C++20 Concepts (v16.3).
-Simply speaking, Concepts is a method to greatly improve templates behavior and most importantly produce user-friendly error codes. https://devblogs.microsoft.com/cppblog/c20-concepts-are-here-in-visual-studio-2019-version-16-3/ .
+Simply speaking, Concepts is a method to greatly improve templates behavior and most importantly produce user-friendly error codes.
+See [C++20 Concepts are here...][].
 Without Concepts support, I do not recommend metaprogramming daily.
   * Macros also jumps into the metaprogramming category, as not everything could be expressed in templates up to date, and we still using them even when shouldn't as macros are **addictive**.
 C++20 will provide **std::source_location** to cover some logging use cases.
 * `Generic programming`: metaprogramming but not with templates and not with macros.
 In each new C++ version you could do more and more just employing `auto` in code, function declarations and lambdas.
 Also, consider the possibility to calculate things in compile time with `constexpr`.
 This code easy to read, easy to maintain and error logs are readable.
   * Each C++ release things you could do with auto and constexpr become wider and more powerful.
 (In C++20 if, for, all STL algorithms, dynamic allocations, smart pointers are supporting constexpr.
-Additionally added `consteval`.) https://youtu.be/9YWzXSr2onY
+Additionally added `consteval`.)
   * std::variant and std::any now available to store data generically and easier implement such algorithms as state machines.
 * `Functional programming`: writing functions that never mutate existing data (but optionally producing new data as output) you make code extremely testable, composable and reusable, and resulting program behavior stable and predictable.
 This approach elevates your code as close as possible to a pure elegance of mathematics.
 * `Hardware explicit`: modern C++ made a leap forward to embrace actual hardware.
 Memory barriers, allocators, alignment, [[likely]], threads and more.
 You could use all the tricks to produce extremely performant code, like vectorization, static dispatch, lock-free containers, hardware_constructive_interference_size, etc. Most importantly, tools are matured to assess, diagnose and test such code, including compiler introspection (godbolt.org), benchmarks (like google bench), and other tools to extract such information like missed branch predictions.